alder-ie/roots/README.md

 # Roots

-[WIP] Roots is a solid foundation for building a corporate production application.
+[WIP] Roots is a solid foundation for building an enterprise production application.

 ## Structure